<- 1e6

 Take the square root of part 3.

 There’s a problem here, though.
 The reason we are doing Monte Carlo estimation in the first place is that we couldn’t calculate \(\Exg \phi(X)\).
 So it seems very unlikely we’ll be able to calculate the variance \(\operatorname{Var}(\phi(X))\) either.
+So how will be able to assess the mean-square (or root-mean-square) error of our Monte Carlo estimator?

-But we can estimate the variance from our samples too: by taking the sample variance of our samples \(\phi(x_i)\).
-That is, we can estimate the variance of the Monte Carlo estimator by \[ S^2 = \frac{1}{n-1} \sum_{i=1}^n \big(\phi(X_i) - \widehat{\theta}_n^{\mathrm{MC}} \big)^2 . \] Then we can similarly estimate the mean-square and root-mean-square errors by \[ \text{MSE} \approx \frac{1}{n}S^2 \qquad \text{and} \qquad \text{RMSE} \approx \sqrt{\frac{1}{n} S^2} = \frac{1}{\sqrt{n}}S \] respectively.
+Well, we can’t know it exactly.
+But we can estimate the variance from the samples we are already using: by taking the sample variance of the samples \(\phi(x_i)\).
+That is, we can estimate the variance of the Monte Carlo estimator by the sample variance \[ S^2 = \frac{1}{n-1} \sum_{i=1}^n \big(\phi(X_i) - \widehat{\theta}_n^{\mathrm{MC}} \big)^2 . \] Then we can similarly estimate the mean-square and root-mean-square errors by \[ \text{MSE} \approx \frac{1}{n}S^2 \qquad \text{and} \qquad \text{RMSE} \approx \sqrt{\frac{1}{n} S^2} = \frac{1}{\sqrt{n}}\,S \] respectively.

 Example 3.1 Let’s go back to the very first example in the module, Example 1.1, where we were trying to find the expectation of an \(\operatorname{Exp}(2)\) random variable.
 We used this R code: